Crysis Remastered delayed after underwhelming leak

 — Crysis (@Crysis) July 1, 2020

-While Crytek does not specify a new release date, it still commits to releasing the remaster this year.
+While Crytek does not specify a new release date, it is committing to releasing the remaster this year.

 The original Crysis received praise and acclaim for its graphical fidelity.
 Years after its release, the game remained a benchmark when it came to testing new PCs and graphical cards.
 It spawned two sequels, but the franchise has gone dormant since the 2013 release of Crysis 3.